brefphp/symfony-messenger-sns/Readme.md

 #### src/Consumer.php

 This class is responsible to decode the SNS message and put it back on the message bus.
+It dispatches events which one can subscribe to in order to modify behavior.
+Ie, retry failed events.

 #### config/sns-consumer.yaml